Mutual Fund Distributor Commission Structure 2025 – Trail Commission Model, AUM-Based Payouts & Income Potential for MFDs in India

 Types of Mutual Fund Distributor (MFD) Commissions Explained

-Mutual Fund Distributors (MFDs) have traditionally earned commissions through different models.
-Over time, regulatory changes have simplified and standardized how these commissions are paid.
-Upfront Commission (Front-End Load) (Discontinued)
+Mutual Fund Distributors (MFDs) in India have traditionally earned commissions through different models.
+Over time, SEBI regulations have simplified and standardized how these MFD commissions in India are paid under the mutual fund distribution business model.

-This model involved a one-time commission paid to MFDs at the time of each transaction.
+Upfront Commission (Front-End Load) (Discontinued) This model involved a one-time commission paid to MFDs at the time of each transaction.

 Status: SEBI has discontinued this model to promote transparency and long-term investor benefit.